-The MALS track in Film Studies is devoted to intensive analysis of the development and presence of international and national cinema as a medium and art form, from the silent era to the contemporary state of digital moviemaking.
+The MALS concentration in Film Studies is devoted to intensive analysis of the development and presence of international and national cinema as a medium and art form, from the silent era to the contemporary state of digital moviemaking.
 Students are introduced to various films and filmmakers, genre and themes, old and new technologies, and this study occurs in New York, a city whose unparalleled film resources include Lincoln Center Library of Performing Arts, Lincoln Center Theater, MOMA, Silvercup Studios, Anthology Film Archives, BAMcinématek, and Film Forum, among others, in addition to the very streets of New York, where so much history is celluloid in composition.
 Whether analyzing and writing about the latest films from Iran, Korean gangsters, Buster Keaton’s art of survival, Apocalypse Now, anime, or any representative art or artist, the MALS student is introduced to various cinematic canons, as well as to relevant sets of theoretical film discourse.

 MALS 77200 Film History I, 3 credits

-MALS 77200 Film History II 3 credits
+MALS 77300 Film History II, 3 credits

 History of Cinema II is devoted to intensive analysis of the international development of cinema as a medium and art form from the early sound years (1930 onward) to the present.
 Students will become familiar with major film tendencies and aesthetic and political developments through a close examination of individual film texts.
 Subjects covered will include Hollywood filmmaking during the Depression years, French Poetic Realism, Italian Neorealism, melodrama and other postwar Hollywood genres, the rise of global “new waves” (including French, Latin American, and German filmmaking movements from the late-1950s through the 1970s) and modernist tendencies in international cinema.
 Emphasis will be placed on the major historical currents of each period and on changes in aesthetic, political and industrial context.